jhirono/azureml-dlp/README.md

 **Please note that you need the outbound to BatchNodeManagement.region to use your compute instance and cluster after the allowlisting.
 Please configure it when you submit this form.**

+** Current DLP does not support No Public IP compute instnace and No Public IP compute cluster. **

 ## What is Data Loss Prevention (DLP)?

 AzureML has an outbound dependency to storage.reigon/*.blob.core.windows.net.
 This configuration increases the risk of allowing malicious users to move the data from your virtual network to other storage accounts in the same region.